 Pregnancy, Maternity Leave, and Paternity Leave in Washington State

 On January 5, 2017, Washington State passed into law the most generous paid parental leave and sick leave laws for employees, within the United States.
 Unfortunately, those benefits do not go into effect until after January 1, 2020.
-If you are having a baby prior to 2020, please see the information below about the rights and benefits you receive under state and federal law as a Washington state employee.
+If you are having a baby prior to 2020, please see the information below about the family medical leave rights and benefits you receive under state and federal law as a Washington state employee.

-Technically, Washington has had a paid parental leave law approved since 2007 that offers parents the right to 5 weeks of paid leave, but it has taken a decade for the funding component of the law to be passed.
+Technically, Washington has had a paid parental leave law approved since 2007 that offers parents the right to five weeks of paid leave, but it has taken a decade for the funding component of the law to be passed.
 As of 2017, there is now a funding plan and implementation date for the parental leave benefits described below.

 If You're Having A Baby After January 1, 2020

 Eligible employees (mothers as well as fathers) in Washington state will have the right to 12 paid weeks of parental leave upon the birth or adoption of a child.
 If pregnancy creates a serious health condition, an additional two weeks of paid leave can be taken.
 Finally, paid leave will also be available to employees if they or a family member has a serious health condition.
 In other words, if your new baby has a medical condition that requires you take off additional time, in addition to the 12 weeks of paid leave you receive, you will be eligible for another four weeks of paid time off (for a total of 16 paid weeks off).